 There are two cases to consider, namely, when k+1 is prime and when k+1 is composite.
 If k+1 is prime, we immediately see that P(k+1) is true.
-Otherwise, k+1 is composite and can be written as the product of two positive integers a and b with $2 \le a \le b < k+1$ .
-Because both a and b are integers at least b and b are integers at least b and b as the product of primes.
-Thus, if b is composite, it can be written as the product of primes, namely, those primes in the factorization of b and those in the factorization of b.
+Otherwise, k+1 is composite and can be written as the product of two positive integers a and b with $2 \le a \le b < k+1$.
+Because both a and b are integers at least a and a and a are integers at least a and a and a are integers at least a and a and a are integers at least a and a and a are integers.
+Thus, if a is composite, it can be written as the product of primes.
+Thus, if a is composite, it can be written as the product of primes, namely, those primes in the factorization of a and those in the factorization of a.